abdelrahman-elkady/se-tutorial/lab-2.md

 >
 ```

-> Note how we simply didn't include comments in both records and even wrote likes as a string in the second entry, this is because as we mentioned in mongodb documents are schemaless.
+> Note how we simply didn't include comments in both records and even wrote likes as a string in the second entry, this is because as we mentioned in mongodb documents are schema-less.

 #### Find